-> The purpose of the Burr and Burton Athletic Hall of Fame is to recognize, honor and provide an enduring memorial for those persons whose outstanding contributions have enriched the athletic programs and brought honor to the school.
-The recognition of these individuals and their significant contributions to Burr and Burton Athletics provides role models for future generations to emulate.
+The purpose of the Burr and Burton Athletic Hall of Fame is to recognize, honor, and provide an enduring memorial for those persons whose outstanding contributions have enriched the athletic programs and brought honor to the school.
+The recognition of these individuals and their significant contributions to Burr and Burton Athletics will serve to provide models for future generations to emulate.

-> Athlete – Candidates must have been on a Burr and Burton varsity team for two years, have graduated 10 or more years ago, and performed with excellence (i.e. All-League and/or All-State).
+Athlete – Candidates must have been on a Burr and Burton varsity team for two years, have graduated 10 or more years ago, and performed with excellence (i.e. All-League and/or All-State).

 Coach – Candidates must have coached at least five years.
 Candidates may not have coached at Burr and Burton in the past five years in the same position for which they are being nominated.
 Candidates must have shown excellence in leadership and character, and achieved outstanding success.

 Team – This category is for a varsity team from 25 or more years ago that performed with excellence (i.e. reached the championship game).
 Teams honored will have demonstrated the utmost level of teamwork.
 Team induction does not preclude Athletes from being honored individually, nor does previous Athlete induction preclude a Team from being honored.